shirleyxueli41/Tufts_workshops/nfcore_rnaseq/readme.md

+# nextflow and nf-core at Tufts HPC
 This repository stores the slides and hands-on sessions for nf-core and Nextflow training workshops provided by Tufts Research Technology in April 2024.

 ## Nextflow

-[Nextflow](https://www.nextflow.io)is a software tool used to design and run scientific workflows, particularly in bioinformatics [Wikipedia].
+[Nextflow](https://www.nextflow.io) is a software tool used to design and run scientific workflows, particularly in bioinformatics.
 It allows researchers to automate complex data analysis processes by chaining together smaller tasks.
-Here are some key features of [Nextflow]:
+Here are some key features:

 - Scalability: It can handle large datasets and run on various computing environments, including local machines, clusters, and clouds.
 - Reproducibility: By using containers, Nextflow ensures that workflows run the same way every time, regardless of the computing environment.